Open house opportunities are great ways to find buyer prospects, potential listings, and sometimes they can help sell

-Before you do your open house, meet with me or Ken.
+Before you do your open house, meet Ken.
 If you are struggling with conversion, let’s explore what is happening with the conversations in your open house.
 This can be a wonderful source of business, and when you invest the time, it’s important to make sure the results are there.

 Follow Up For The Win